bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Test against the most popular mods (bobs, angels, Rampant, sort by popular on the website)

-### Feature: Graphics Polish

--- TODO add onhit particle effects (for when the searchlight is damaged so little chunks fly off)

--- TODO Spawn metal & dirt particles when spawning / despawning control units

--- TODO Leave remnants when destroyed (doesn't even have to be custom, pick another entity's if you must)

--- TODO Test non-high resolution graphics

--- TODO Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

 ### Feature: Professionalism Polish

 -- TODO Collect more in-game screenshots and gifs for the mod portal page

--- TODO clean up unused junk across all files

 -- TODO So, apparently, binding variables and functions to local speeds them up.
 --      We should go through all of our code and make sure that anything which can be made local, is made local.